 Please contact us if you have matters of concern or interest about your child’s educational progress or well-being.
 We believe that parents and teachers contribute strongly together in a child’s development, particularly in the early years in school.
 The school needs your help and cooperation to provide the best learning experience for your child.
 It is very important that you keep the school informed of any important changes that may affect your child.
 Please let us know promptly about any medical, physical or emotional difficulties of which you become aware.

 Your child’s progress and development will be regularly monitored and assessed throughout the school.

-In July, a summary report is issued to parents and with it, if the parent wishes, an invitation to discuss the report.
-During the summer term, we have an open afternoon and evening for parents to come into school, view their child’s work and talk to the class teacher.
+In July, a report is issued to parents and with it, if the parent wishes, an invitation to discuss the report.

 If during the year parents want a longer discussion with their child’s teacher, an appointment with the teacher can be made.
-Please contact the school office or class teacher to arrange a mutually convenient time.
+Please contact the school office or class teacher via Class Dojo to arrange a mutually convenient time.